kxhitijkumar/loanly/README.md

 - 📲 Mobile-first user experience
 - 🛡️ Secure and privacy-respecting authentication

-## 📡 Team HTTP STATUS 418

-- Samarth Asija – `225805304`
-- Kriti Mohanty – `225890552`
-- Kshitij Kumar – `225805326`
-- Sreeram Chengaloor – `225890490`

 ---

 > “Financial inclusion is not a privilege—it’s a right.
-With *loan_ly*, we move closer to a world where emergency credit is fair, fast, and for everyone.”
+With *loan.ly*, we move closer to a world where emergency credit is fair, fast, and for everyone.”